What We Do

 We respond to disasters

-In addition to the annual donations mentioned above, when a disaster occurs, such as the civil war in Syria or Typhoon Haiyan in the Philippines, we try to respond quickly, usually by making a one-off donation to the UK Disasters Emergency Committee, who channel the funds received to the aid agencies best placed to bring help.
+In addition to the annual donations mentioned above, when a disaster occurs, such as Cyclone Idai effecting Africa and in particular Mozambique, Zimbabwe, and Malawi.
+We try to respond quickly, usually by making a one-off donation to the UK Disasters Emergency Committee, who channel the funds received to the aid agencies best placed to bring help.

 Support for other causes

-We receive appeals from hundreds of charities annually and it’s impossible for us to support them all, but we do our best to help, typically those involved in the relief of suffering, or research into the causes and treatment of illness and disease.
-Because our funds are limited we cannot afford to donate more than £300, so we have a bias towards smaller charities with less than £5m turnover, and we also look carefully at the proportion of money spent on governance and marketing before making a decision.
+We receive appeals from hundreds of charities annually.
+It’s impossible for us to support them all, but we do our best to help where we can, typically those involved in the relief of suffering, or research into the causes and treatment of illness and disease.
+Due to our funds being limited we cannot afford to donate more than £400, so we look to support smaller charities with less than £5m turnover, and we also look carefully at the proportion of money spent on governance and marketing before making a decision.

 Are you a UK Registered Charity?
 If so, you can put your request in writing by post.
 We will discuss any new requests at our quarterly Trustee meetings.
 We are sorry, but we are unable to respond to all requests.
 We will contact you if we decide to make a donation.